-Diplomas and transcripts must be translated into English and academically evaluated at the applicant's expense for equivalency by one of the following approved agencies:

-- A member of the National Association of Credential Evaluation Services (NACES) - A member of the Association of International Credential Evaluators (AICE) - The American Association of Collegiate Registrars and Admission Officers International Evaluation Services (AACRAO)

-The official transcript evaluation to fulfill proof of graduation must be submitted within one week of the beginning of the start date.
+International diplomas and transcripts must be translated into English and academically evaluated for equivalency by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) International Evaluation Services, a member of the Association of International Credential Evaluators (AICE), or a member of the National Association of Credential Evaluation Services (NACES).
+The official transcript evaluation, educational documents submitted for evaluation, and the and the English translation (if applicable) to fulfill proof of graduation must be submitted no later than Orientation Day.
 Documents submitted for transfer credits must be provided prior to starting the program.
 Documents submitted to fulfill admission requirements must be submitted prior to enrollment.